cheetohVT/Autopilot-HAADDJRushJob/README.md

 .Principles

 1. Use auditing to generate a security event when the 'userCertificate' property of a computer account is added.
-2. Use an source-initiated event log subscription to distribute events to the ADConnect server
+2. Use a source-initiated event log subscription to distribute events to the ADConnect server
 3. Consume auditing events to drive ADConnect Sync cycles.

 .Operations